Senior Attorney, Litigation & Policy; Managing Attorney, Ending Sexual Violence in Education Program

 You want to get to know her because:

-- Maha brings her experience in hands-on community relations and training as a public interest lawyer through the lens of Critical Race Theory to her work as a Staff Attorney at ERA, and is a true “boots on the ground, heart in the community” attorney.
+- Maha brings her experience in hands-on community relations and training as a public interest lawyer through the lens of Critical Race Theory to her work as an attorney at ERA, and is a true “boots on the ground, heart in the community” attorney.

-- Maha’s representation of education clients has contributed to over $1 million in settlements for Title IX complainants, as well as far reaching, multi-year programmatic monitoring and policy reform, over the last two years.
+- Her representation of education clients has contributed to over $1 million in settlements for Title IX complainants, as well as far reaching, multi-year programmatic monitoring and policy reform.

-- She has authored ERA’s forthcoming report on high school gender recruitment for STEM programs and works closely with local student groups on their civil rights under Title IX.
+- Maha has authored ERA’s forthcoming report on high school gender recruitment for STEM programs and works closely with local student groups on their civil rights under Title IX.

 Outside of work:

 - Maha is active in numerous East Bay and National Community and Political Organizations and Nonprofits in executive board, chair-woman, and advisory board positions.

 - Maha has served as a county supervisor-appointed commissioner on the Alameda County Commission on the Status of Women and on the volunteer advisory committee for President Biden’s transition team on Title IX matters.